Applying for a position

 What are the selection criteria?

+Head Office positions have prescribed selection criteria which must be addressed.
 The selection criteria are made up of the attributes and skills that have been identified as requirements for the position in question.
-Addressing the selection criteria is an important part of your application as the Selection Committee will pick the person who best meets the advertised criteria.
+Addressing the selection criteria is an important part of your application as the selection committee will pick the person who best meets the advertised criteria.

 Most selections are based on finding the person who best meets the selection criteria overall, mandatory and job specific.
 This means that in order to be found suitable for the position you must satisfy the mandatory criteria.